nantrinh/postit_app_walkthrough/lesson_1/README.md

 end
 ```

-## Create a new git repository and make the first commit.
+## Create a new git repository and make the first commit
 See [docs](https://help.github.com/en/github/getting-started-with-github/create-a-repo) for instructions.
 Remember to commit often!